 - There are many Trick or Treat streets, and haunted houses through out the area.
 Check the calendar during this time of year.

 - Salmon Duathlon and 5K Run The run takes place at 9am in Knights Ferry.
 The Salmon Duathlon and 5K Run are two separate competitions that will benefit the preservation of the natural spawning habitat in Stanislaus River.
 Give Salmon a chance!
 For more info call 795 7832

-- Lots of gift fairs, and festive tree lightings and parades through out the area.
+- Lots of gift fairs, festive tree lighting and parades throughout the area.

 - Santa Fly-In Santa takes a moment out of his busy schedule to touch down in Standard park for pictures.
 Food and Coat donations are collected for local charity as well.

-- Twain Harte Winter Wonderland Parade Downtown Twain Harte, Christmas carols will begin at 5:30 p.m., followed by the lighting of the town tree and parade at 6 p.m.
-Santa?´s arrival will conclude the parade.
+- Twain Harte Winter Wonderland Parade Downtown Twain Harte, Christmas carols, followed by the lighting of the town tree, parade with Santa’s arrival concluding the parade.
 Parking at the Twain Harte School.

-- Columbia State Historic Park Holiday Events Candy Cane Making, Lamplight Tour, All Equestrian Christmas Parade, A Miner’s Christmas with costumed interpreters recreate the mining camp of the 1850s as homesick miners roast chestnuts and hot cider, and perform live music for park visitors.
-Merry Merchants, Greet Father Christmas and receive a gift from the Merry Merchants.
-Shop in the tradition of times gone by listen to carolers and Christmas songs performed by local children & stories told by local storytellers and Las Posados, a nativity procession with a Mexican and gold rush era flavor in this popular event.
-The streets are lined with candle filled paper bags as the participants stroll down Main Street to the “manger” located between State and Jackson Streets.
+- Columbia State Historic Park Holiday Events Candy Cane Making, Lamplight Tour, All Equestrian Christmas Parade, A Miner’s Christmas with costumed interpreters recreate the mining camp of the 1850s as homesick miners roast chestnuts and hot cider.
+Christmas songs performed by local children and adults, stories told by local storytellers and Las Posados, a nativity procession with a Mexican and gold rush era flavor.
+Participants stroll down Main Street to the “manger” located between State and Jackson Streets.